 How to use Tahini Sauce

 My favorite way to use tahini sauce is with falafel, which could often use some extra flavor and moisture.
 I make a huge batch of falafel and keep them in the freezer, pulling a few out for pitas for lunch.
 I stuff the pita pockets or a piece of lavash flatbread with as much greens as I can get in, raw red onion, tomato, cucumber, and falafel.
+For a quick and easy lunch or dinner, try my Easy Falafel Wrap.
 Then drizzle that creamy dreamy tahini sauce all over.
 Tahini sauce is also delicious drizzled over quinoa Buddha bowls.